SeisSol/SeisSol/Documentation/kinematic.rst

 Kinematic rupture Source
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The kinematic source of the earthquake can be found at .
-The *standard
+Kinematic models in the *standard rupture format* can be used directly in SeisSol,
-rupture format* can be used directly in SeisSol, with the following
+after converting them to nrf with the rconv tool (see next and :doc:`standard-rupture-format` for more details), with the following
-lines in parameter.par file.
+lines in the parameter.par file:

 ::